Planning an Amazon EC2 cluster

 For more information and graphs related to ephemeral versus EBS performance, see the blog article Systematic Look at EC2 I/O.

 Cassandra 1.2 and later supports JBOD (just a bunch of disks).
-JBOD excels at tolerating partial failures of your disk array.
-Configure using disk_failure_policy in the cassandra.yaml file.
+JBOD excels at tolerating partial failures in a disk array.
+Configure using the disk_failure_policy in the cassandra.yaml file.
 Addition information is available in the Handling Disk Failures In Cassandra 1.2 blog.

-RAID 0 the ephemeral disks, and put both the data directory and the commit log on that volume.
-This has proved to be better in practice than putting the commit log on the root volume (which is also a shared resource).
+RAID 0 the ephemeral disks.
+Then put both the data directory and the commit log on that volume.
+This has proved to be better in practice than putting the commit log on the root volume, which is also a shared resource.
 For more data redundancy, consider deploying your Cassandra cluster across multiple availability zones or using EBS volumes to store your Cassandra backup files.